Vulpini

-Vulpini is a taxonomic rank which represents the fox-like tribe of the subfamily Caninae (the canines), and is sister to the dog-like tribe Canini.
+Vulpini is a tribe which represents the fox-like taxon of the subfamily Caninae (the canines), and is sister to the dog-like tribe Canini.
+It comprises the 15 extant and 21 extinct species found on all continents.

 Genera

 Taxonomy

 The taxonomy of Carnivora in general and Canidae in particular correlates with various diagnostic features of the dentition and basicranium.
-Rergarding Vulpini, Tedford has remarked:
+Regarding Vulpini, Tedford has remarked:

 The cladogram below is based on the phylogeny of Lindblad-Toh (2005) modified to incorporate recent findings on Vulpes.